theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   - Check what number is causing the error to occur by looking at the line given in the error code.
   - Work out what type the line is expecting the number to be --> for example, a loop counter will be expecting an integer rather than a float
   - Check what type the number causing the error is.
-This can be done using the CheckValueType from HSLUtilLib2, or the IsFloat/IsInteger functions from HSLUtilLib.
+This can be done using the CheckValueType from HSLUtilLib2, or the IsFloat or IsInteger functions from HSLUtilLib.
   - If unsure, just toggle the number type and see if swapping it from int to flt or vice versa helps.

 .. _0xa123000a: